-De-Baathification.
-The electoral process was at least partly intended to bring Sunni Arabs further into the political structure.
-This goal was jeopardized by a major dispute over candidate eligibility for the March 2010 elections.
+De-Baathification Candidate Vetting.
+The 2010 electoral process was at least partly intended to bring Sunni Arabs further into the political structure.
+That goal was jeopardized by a major dispute over candidate eligibility.
 In January 2010, the Justice and Accountability Commission (JAC, the successor to the "De-Baathification Commission" that worked since the fall of Saddam to purge former Baathists from government) invalidated the candidacies of 499 individuals (out of 6,500 candidates running) on many different slates.
-The JAC was headed by Ali al-Lami, a Shiite who was perceived as answerable to or heavily influenced by Ahmad Chalabi, who had headed the De-Baathification Commission.
+The JAC was headed by Ali al-Lami, but was heavily influenced by Ahmad Chalabi, who had headed the De-Baathification Commission.
 Both are Shiites, leading many to believe that the disqualifications represented an attempt to exclude prominent Sunnis.
-Appeals reinstated many of them, although about 300 had already been replaced by other candidates on their respective slates.
-Among those disqualified was Iraqiyya figure Saleh al-Mutlaq.
+Appeals reinstated many of them, although about 300 had already been replaced by other candidates on their respective slates, including senior Iraqiyya figure Saleh al-Mutlaq.
 Al Lami was assassinated on May 26, 2011, presumably by Sunnis who viewed him as an architect of the perceived discrimination.
-Chalabi, a member of parliament as of the 2010 elections, initially replaced Lami, but Maliki later named the Minister for Human Rights to serve in that role concurrently.
-The JAC continues to vet candidates, and did so for the 2013 provincial elections.
+Maliki later named the Minister for Human Rights to serve as JAC chairman concurrently.
+The JAC continues to vet candidates.